johnwargo/eleventy-new-post/readme.md

 ### Getting Help Or Making Changes

-Use [GitHub Issues](https://github.com/johnwargo/11ty-new-post/issues) to get help with this module.
+Use [GitHub Issues](https://github.com/johnwargo/11ty-new-post/issues) to get help with this utility.

-Pull Requests gladly accepted, but only with complete documentation of what the change is, why you made it, and why you think its important to have in the module.
+Pull Requests gladly accepted, but only with complete documentation of what the change is, why you made it, and why you think its important to have in the utility.

 ***